-The HipHopHeads Podcast is Live!
-Tune in @ 9 PM EST!
+The HipHopHeads Podcast Live Episode 126!
+Tune in Live @ 9 PM EST on Ustream!

 Streaming by Ustream

 CZARFACE is killin’ it right now, just ridiculousness.

 DOpe new video by The Four Owls featuring the Dirty Dike from the Squid Ninjas I believe.
 UK doing some thangs.